Fixed vs Variable Mortgage Canada (2025 Guide)

 Typically, the fixed rate is higher than the variable rate because you pay a premium for the stability and predictability in interest payments during the term period.

-Why are variable rates higher than fixed in October 2024?
+Why were variable rates higher than fixed in November 2024?

 Right now the 5 year fixed is 4.77%, and the 5 year variable is 5.38%, meaning there is a premium on variable rates.